tsunami416604/azure-docs.hu-hu/articles/cognitive-services/LUIS/luis-tutorial-pattern.md

 1. [!INCLUDE [LUIS How to get endpoint first step](includes/howto-get-endpoint.md)]

-1. Lépjen az URL-cím végéhez, és írja be a következőt: `Who is the boss of Jill Jones?`.
-Az utolsó lekérdezési karakterlánc `query`paraméter az utterance (kifejezés) .
+1. Lépjen az URL-cím végére a _YOUR_QUERY_HERE_ címsorban, `Who is the boss of Jill Jones?`és cserélje ki YOUR_QUERY_HERE a következőre: .

     ```json
     {